mwcz/clayto-hugo/content/posts/066 - rust raytracer 2/index.md

 The culprit, taking up 18.5% of duration, was [floatuntidf][floatuntidf].
 It's a floating point library for C.  According to [compiler-builtins](https://github.com/rust-lang/compiler-builtins), it's in the process of being ported to Rust.
 My guess is that my conversion of a `u128` to `f64` activated floatuntidf.
 Luckily, ray tracers don't need cryptographic security in their RNG, so I reduced the precision to `u64`/`f32` and got a free 18.5% performance boost with no change in image quality.

-When this fell into place, the WebAssemebly module's speed is breathing down the neck of native!
-If native is 1x, WebAssemebly runs at 1.13x.
+When this fell into place, the WebAssembly module's speed is breathing down the neck of native!
+If native is 1x, WebAssembly runs at 1.13x.

 #### Overheated Mutex